Pure-Peace/vue-cli-electron-template/README.md

 - 🎨Modular design with object-oriented writing (mainProcess)
 - 🍰Language switching for the entire program
 - 🐳An svg component based on `svg-sprite-loader`
-- 🏀`Electron6`: Demo of some apis.
+- 🏀`Electron 8`: Demo of some apis.
 - 🍉`vue-i18n`: Added demonstration of language switching, including language switching effect of `electron` native menu.
 - 🍩`axios`: Added request demo.
 - 🌼Use `ESlint` for code style specification.